National Library of Men’s Choral Music

 Recordings Preserve the Music of the Library

-An ongoing series of recordings helps to preserve and promote the various “classics” that comprise The Demetrius Project library.
+An ongoing series of recordings helps to preserve and promote the various “classics” that comprise The Demetrius Project.
 Brothers Sing On!
-Classics for Men’s Chorus (Gothic, March 2006) was the first in a series of projected recordings of music from the Library and has already been featured several times on NPR and classical music stations around the country.
-The second disc in the series, When I Was a Young Man: More Classics for Men’s Chorus, was released by Gothic in 2009.
+Classics for Men’s Chorus (Gothic, March 2006) was the first recording from the Library and has already been featured several times on National Public Radio and classical music stations around the country.
+The second recording, When I Was a Young Man: More Classics for Men’s Chorus, was released by Gothic in 2009.

 Help Support the Library

 You can support The Demetrius Project with a tax deductible donation to the Camerata by clicking the donate button.
 Please mention the “Demetrius Project” in the remarks field.
 Thank you!